1Hive/xpollinate/README.md

 This project was bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app).

+## XPollinate

+XPollinate is a cross-chain bridge, it allows users to connect their web3 wallets and swap assets between different networks, such as xDai Chain, Matic Mainnet, Fantom Mainnet and Binance Smart Chain Mainnet.

 ## Project Structure

 The default template is a monorepo created with [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).